robmoss/git-is-my-lab-book/src/using-git/how-to-resolve-merge-conflicts.md

 Each conflict is surrounded by `<<<<<<<` and `>>>>>>>` markers, and the conflicting changes are separated by a `=======` marker.

+## Resolving the conflicts

-We can then edit `test.txt` to reconcile these changes, and the commit our fix.
+We can edit `test.txt` to reconcile these changes, and the commit our fix.
 For example, we might decide that `test.txt` should have the following contents:

 ```text